 A separate case presentation schedule will be posted on Avenue.
 This course requires mandatory pre-reading of the cases as a case will be discussed each week in the class as per the schedule.

-Link to purchasing the cases from HBS Publishing:
+Link to purchase cases and simulation from HBS Publishing:

-https://hbsp.harvard.edu/import/726126
+https://hbsp.harvard.edu/import/859671